pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * VPN connections go over the internet
-  * *AWS Managed site-to-site VPN Connection* is connected between a *Customer Gateway* on the customer side and *Virtual Private Gateway* (VPG, or VPN gateway) that you create at the edge of your VPC.​
+  * *AWS Managed site-to-site VPN Connection* is connected between a *Customer Gateway* on the customer side.
+You must create a customer gateway resource in AWS, which provides information to AWS about your customer gateway device.
+And *Virtual Private Gateway*
+    (VPG, or VPN gateway) that you create at the edge of your VPC.​